klingon-droid/NNAgent/README.md

-# SYMBaiEX
+# SOLBOT-9000

 Where human curiosity meets artificial consciousness.
 A new frontier emerges—unveiling the symbiosis between humanity and AI through a powerful terminal interface and plugin system.

 ## Overview

-SYMBaiEX is a comprehensive platform that enables deep integration between human operators and AI agents through:
+SOLBOT-9000 (or S9000) is a comprehensive platform that enables deep integration between human operators and AI agents through:

 - Modern terminal interface with real-time interactions
 - Multi-provider AI support with seamless switching